UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 This is requires a Federated Governance model, that has contributions from data product owners and data platform product owners - creating and adhering to a common set of rules to be applied to all domains and their interfaces - to ensure interoperability.
 In a traditional governance model, this is similar to a Governance Council but the difference is that it is expanded to incorporate product owners.

 In any federated system there will be challenges to maintain balance between what needs to be agreed globally and what the individual products have autonomy over.
 Ultimately, global concerns should be centered around interoperability and discovery of data products.
-Anything that will have an impact across domains will, most likely, become a focus of glocal concern and agreement, while elements that can be bounded by the domain context, such as the data model, would remain in the preserve of the domain.
+Anything that will have an impact across domains will, most likely, become a focus of global concern and agreement, while elements that can be bounded by the domain context, such as the data model, would remain in the preserve of the domain.
 However, there might be standards set out by global that would need to be applied at the domain - to ensure interoperability and discovery.

 ## Conclusion